apollographql/client-router-e2e-tests/README.md

 $ bash compose.sh
 ```

-Now, inside your local copy of the `router` repository, checkout the branch you'd like to test and run (assumes `router` and `client-router-e2e-tests` are siblings):
+Now, inside your local copy of the `router` repository, checkout the branch you'd like to test and run (this command assumes `router` and `client-router-e2e-tests` are siblings):

 ```
 $ APOLLO_KEY='...'
 APOLLO_GRAPH_REF='...' cargo run -- --supergraph ../client-router-e2e-tests/scripts/supergraph.graphql --config ../client-router-e2e-tests/scripts/router.yaml --h